-Performing world class research on the properties of fluids is impossible unless one can be assured of the integrity of the fluids measured.
+Performing world class research on the properties of fluids is impossible unless we can assure of the integrity of the fluids measured.
 One must not only ensure that the fluids one starts with are pure (or at least, within expectation), one must ensure that the measurement approaches that are applied do not change the fluids during a measurement.
 The only realistic way to approach this is to apply modern methods of chemical analysis in all phases of measurement.
-For this reason the Experimental Properties of Fluids Group provides chemical analysis facilities for the Applied Chemicals & Materials Division.
+For this reason the Experimental Properties of Fluids Group provides chemical analysis and characterization facilities for the Applied Chemicals & Materials Division.

 Analytical Gas Chromatography

 Capabilities include capillary, packed column, and preparative scale chromatography using flame ionization, thermal conductivity density balance, ultrasonic, electron capture, infrared spectrophotometric and mass selective detection.
 Sample introduction methods (pressure programmable) include flash vaporization, split/splitless, autosampler, headspace analysis, cryofocus/cryotrap, purge/trap, and valve methods.
 Gaseous standard preparations are done using a gravimetric preparation facility located within the division.
-Twelve separate gas chromatographs provide: (1) trace analysis; (2) gas analysis; and (3) physicochemical chromatography.
-Provisions for subambient temperature separations and sample handling are also available.
+Twelve separate gas chromatographs provide: bulk and trace analysis of liquid and gaseous samples; as well as physicochemical chromatography.
+Provisions for sub-ambient temperature separations and sample handling are also available.

 A preparative scale chromatography facility is provided in a dedicated laboratory that can be used for hazardous materials.
 The fully automated chromatograph is equipped with six fraction collectors, and can accommodate columns from 1 to 4 cm in diameter, and up to 1 m in length.
 This facility provides separation capacities of between 1 and 100 g per day, depending on the sample.